expo/expo/docs/pages/classic/building-standalone-apps.md

 An Apple Developer account is required to build a standalone iOS app, but a Google Play Developer account is not required to build the standalone Android app.
 To submit to either app store, you need a developer account on that store.

-> We recommend you to read the best practices about [Deploying to App Stores](/distribution/app-stores) to ensure your app is in good shape to get accepted into the Apple and Google stores.
-Using this service, you can generate builds, but it's up to you to make your app awesome.
+> We recommend that you read the best practices about [Deploying to App Stores](/distribution/app-stores) to ensure your app gets accepted into the Apple and Google stores.
+Once you've created an amazing app, EAS Build can help you build it and then submit it to the app stores.

 ## 1. Install Expo CLI